 The initiative seeks to improve several sections of the highway to support safe High Productivity Vehicle access, and improve safety and reliability.

 The initiative will also consider ﬁrst/last mile issues faced by High Productivity Vehicle operators in the corridor.

 Realignment of a 6.5 km section of the highway at Trewilga was completed in February 2018.

-Construction commenced on heavy‑duty pavement south of Boggabilla in late 2018.
-Construction has also commenced on a program to deliver around 30 overtaking lanes.
+Construction is also in progress on heavy duty pavement south of Boggabilla, the upgrade of the intersection with Mitchell Highway at Dubbo and on a program to deliver around 30 overtaking lanes.

-Planning has commenced for a range of further works:
+Planning is in progress for a range of further works:

 - heavy duty pavement provision (North Moree, Narrabri to Moree)